maliMirkec/personal-website/site/articles/tips-on-learning-web-development.md

   - ui
   - mentoring
 thumbnail: Tips_On_Learning_Web_Development_sb1pfy
-old_description: If you are a beginner, where would you begin these days?
+descriptionAlt: If you are a beginner, where would you begin these days?
 I got some ideas about how to start and where to begin, especially if you are interested in the frontend user interface development.
 description: If you are a beginner, here are ideas about how to start learning web development, especially if you are into UI development.
 project:
   name: Mentoring